Mya (album): Accolades

-Mya and its singles earned Mya numerous nominations.
+Mya and its singles earned the singer numerous nominations.
 In 1998, she received her first award nomination for a Soul Train Lady of Soul Award in the Best R&B/Soul or Rap New Artist category.
 The following year, Mya continued to score multiple award nominations.
 Mya earned two Soul Train Music Awards nominations for Best R&B/Soul or Rap New Artist and Best R&B/Soul Album – Female.
 At 1999 NAACP Image Awards, she received a nomination for Outstanding New Artist.
 Mya scored a New R&B/Hip-Hop Artist of the Year nomination at Billboard Music Awards.
 Her single, "Movin' On" earned her a second nomination at the 1999 Soul Train Lady of Soul awards for Best R&B/Soul Song of the Year.
 For the 1999 Source Hip-Hop Music Awards, she received a nomination for R&B Artist of the Year.

 Commercial performance

 Mya debuted at number 77 on the Billboard 200 on May 9, 1998.
-A steady seller, by May 22, 1998 in its fourth week, Mya had sold 220,000 copies.
+A steady seller, by May 22, 1998, in its fourth week, Mya had sold 220,000 copies.
 The album eventually peaked at number 29 on the Billboard 200 and at number 13 on Billboard's Top R&B/Hip Hop Albums chart during the weeks of September 5 and July 14, 1998, respectively.
 During the holiday season of 1998, Mya experienced its biggest single-week of sales, scanning 64,858 units.
 It was certified platinum by the Recording Industry Association of America on October 1, 1998.
-In January 1999 the album was ranked as the 75th best-selling album of 1998 in the United States, selling 1.1 million copies.
-As of May 2003, Mya had sold over 1.4 million copies in the US.
-By May 18, 2001 worldwide sales for Mya stood at six million copies sold combined with sales from Fear of Flying (2000).
+In January 1999, the album was ranked as the 75th best-selling album of 1998 in the United States, selling 1.1 million copies.
+By May 2003, Mya had sold over 1.4 million copies in the US.
+As of April 2023, Mya has sold 1.6 million units stateside.
+By May 18, 2001, worldwide sales for Mya stood at six million copies sold combined with sales from Fear of Flying (2000).